 Notice of a Suspended Driver's License

-Each state has its own way of corresponding with licensees, but suspension notices usually contain the following information:
+Each state has its own way of contacting drivers, but suspension notices usually contain the following information:

 - Your name, address, driver's license number, and other personally identifying data

-If you have any questions about traffic tickets or you need help with a suspended driver's license, you may want to contact a traffic ticket attorney in your area.
+If you have any questions about traffic tickets or driver's license penalties, contact a traffic law attorney in your area.